pk00095/keras_JukeBox/README.md

 model.fit(train_images, train_labels, epochs=10, callbacks=[JukeBoxCallback(verbose=1)])
 ```

+and run it.
+You will notice that the script starts but training doesn't, which is because it is paused and needs a JukeBox-UI to start.

-Now, open a new terminal and start the JukeBox by typing:
+Now, open a new terminal(Alt+ctrl+T) and start the JukeBox by typing:

 ```